servicehome/magento2-taxrateupdater/README.md

 ## Installation

-For now you habe to add a private repo to your composer.json.
+For now you have to add a private repo to your composer.json.

     composer config repositories.servicehome-taxupdater git https://github.com/servicehome/magento2-taxrateupdater.git